An earlier version was published in The Polis on Medium.com on 11/25/24

 You can see the start of all this in the unsubtle hammer that Ron DeSantis, Republican governor of Florida since 2018, is banging his political enemies with.
 And he has a lot of enemies, probably more enemies than friends.
 He has total mind control over his legislature, pushing them to pass legislation outlawing the telling of Black history, muffling the voices of LGBTQ people, suppressing the votes of MAGA non-believers, challenging vaccine mandates, antagonizing immigrants, threatening free speech and banning books, dumbing down liberal universities, and so on.
 Florida is MAGA shifting into overdrive.

-So what is the new America to be called ?
+So what is the new America to be called?
 A post-democracy?
-That’s a cop out though, a fudge, because our educational system has firmly imbued the alternatives to democracy — socialism, communism, monarchy, oligarchy — as borderline or even downright satanic.
-So how does MAGA label and talk about where it is heading us?
+A melting pot with no fire under it?
+That’s just a dodge, though, because our social and educational system has firmly colored the alternatives to democracy — socialism, communism, monarchy, oligarchy — as borderline or even downright satanic.

 First it has to win the branding battle, finding alternatives to DEI, the concepts it is intent on demonizing.
 So I’m going to help them along by scanning through the English vocabulary to find equivalents to each of the letters.
 To make the case that the equivalents have to already have some positive connotations, I searched my lexicon, consulted my thesaurus, and came up with some possible alternatives.

-But look out for the inevitable consequences that will cast doubt on whether the G (Great) in MAGA is even or ever attainable, albeit with better branding.
-The most obvious one will be that America will stop being a desired destination.
+Another obvious outcome will be that America will stop being a desired destination.
 The same countries that are run as dictatorships today (see above) are teetering on the brink of economic hardship because they are not replacing their populations and because immigrants avoid them.
 America might have an immigrant ‘problem’, but immigrants make up for our own low replacement birth rate.
 And the economic sectors in which immigrants predominate — construction, hospitality, agriculture — will suffer if we lose them.

 Our overinflated higher education system, which is heavily subsidized by foreign student enrollment, will certainly contract, with many schools closing their doors when those students stop coming, voluntarily or because they’re denied visas.
 Our best universities are now truth finding and truth telling institutions and if that changes, why would a bright student want to come here.
 We might find as another corollary that our own bright, home grown students and our Nobel heavy faculties will themselves want to go elsewhere.
 We’re seeing the first inklings of this exodus among medical professionals who are leaving red states to avoid laws putting them under threat for practicing their professions.

 The cascade of bad outcomes will continue.
 The United States is different from so many other countries because it has been so accommodating to diverse peoples.
-It’s the contributions of these people who can see their very differences as assets that contributes to the United States being a world leader in pushing innovation.
+It’s the contributions of these people who can see their very differences as assets that contribute to the United States being a world leader in pushing innovation.
 It’s not just our Nobel prize winners in the sciences, but our business people and our prodigious talent in the creative arts who will second guess coming or staying.
-When Florida bans the books of Toni Morrison, a Nobel laureate in literature, you can guess the effect it can have on the next would-be, world renowned author still in their incubator.
+When Florida bans the books of Toni Morrison, a Nobel laureate in literature, you can guess the effect it may have on the next would-be, world renowned author still in their incubator.

 You can see why MAGA branding is ultimately going to have to use a lot of lipstick for this pig.